-An extradition treaty defines the circumstances that an extradition between two countries occurs.
+An extradition treaty defines the circumstances under which extradition between two countries occurs.
 It includes a list of agreed crimes that each country agrees to extradite.
 However, extraditions are also possible without a treaty through diplomatic relations.

 Generally, there are five principles that countries must follow under a treaty: